tilt-dev/tilt.build/blog/_posts/2021-11-29-tilt-news-november-2021.md

 ![starring resources from the Tilt UI](/assets/images/tilt-news-november-2021/favorite-feature.gif)

-### Behind the scenes
+## Behind the scenes
 Speaking of unsung heroes, let’s talk about the Tilt team, for a sec.
 Since we’re a small company, our All-Hands are fairly quick and relaxed; there’s even time for a five-minute screen break.
 In our first meeting after Halloween, Milas made excellent use of that break by changing into his Among Us costume.
-Or was it even still Milas? 🤔 Seemed pretty sus to me.
+Or was it even Milas under there? 🤔 Seemed sus to me.

 ![the tilt team during a zoom meeting.
 Milas is dressed as a character from Among Us](/assets/images/tilt-news-november-2021/tilt-team.png)
 *The Tilt team during a zoom meeting.
 Milas is dressed as a character from Among Us*